Detrimental role of fluctuations in the resource dependency networks: Surplus distribution model

 Since the quantity $F$ in Eq(\ref{eq:fitness}) is defined for an infinite sized network, we must find a way to estimate its value computationally using an ensemble of only finite sized networks.
 To do that, let us consider the following estimator for $F$:

-where $H(x)$ denotes the Heaviside step function defined to be $1$ for $x \geq 0$ and $0$ otherwise.
 Because the networks we use to simulate the model contain only a finite number $n$ of vertices, this quantity would fluctuate with time.
 However, as $n$ increases, the fluctuations in $\widehat{F}$ would reduce in size.
 Because $Q_i(x)$ is time-independent, we can modify the estimator given above to include the time average as follows:

+where $T$ is the total number of time steps for which we iterate our model.
 Since now we have average over more replications, this estimator estimates $F$ more precisely.
 A central question that we investigate in this paper is whether for a given network topology, we can maximize $F$ by changing the size of fluctuations in the produced amount.